ClickHouse/ClickHouse/docs/en/agg_functions/reference.md

 The result is determinate (it doesn't depend on the order of query processing).

-The `uniqCombined` function is a good default choice for calculating the number of different values.
+The `uniqCombined` function is a good default choice for calculating the number of different values, but the following should be considered: for data sets with large cardinality (200M+) error of estimate will only grow and for data sets with huge cardinality(1B+ elements) it returns result with high inaccuracy.

 ## uniqHLL12(x)

 Uses the [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) algorithm to approximate the number of different values of the argument.
 212 5-bit cells are used.
 The size of the state is slightly more than 2.5 KB.
+Result is not very accurate (error up to ~10%) for data sets of small cardinality(<10K elements), but for data sets with large cardinality (10K - 100M) result is quite accurate (error up to ~1.6%) and after that error of estimate will only grow and for data sets with huge cardinality (1B+ elements) it returns result with high inaccuracy.

 The result is determinate (it doesn't depend on the order of query processing).

-In most cases, use the  `uniq` or `uniqCombined` function.
+This function is not recommended for use, and in most cases, use the  `uniq` or `uniqCombined` function.

 ## uniqExact(x)